simplic-systems/simplic-cdn-api-csharp/README.md

 If you want to test the connection, just `Ping()` it.

-Now we just need to authenticate to do further things:
+Now we need to authenticate to do further things:

 ```csharp
 using (var cdn = new Cdn("http://localhost:50121/api/v1-0/"))